Super balance transfer credit cards

 Loans are also likely to have terms which make it difficult to avoid interest by overpaying.

-For more information on whether it will be possible check your loan's terms and conditions and see our loan overpayment guide.
+For more information on whether it will be possible, see our loan overpayment guide.

 2. Make money with stoozing

-Another reason to balance transfer to a current account is in order to profit from the discrepancy between interest paid by your bank and the 0% interest charged by the credit card.
+Another reason to balance transfer to a current account is in order to profit from the discrepancy between interest paid by the bank and the 0% interest charged by the credit card.

 This is known as stoozing, full guide here, and basically offers a chance to borrow money at 0% and let the transferred balance sit in savings and earn interest.

-It's basically doing what banks do with your money all the time!
+It's basically doing what banks do with money all the time!

 However, interest rates on savings accounts are low at the moment so it may be difficult to find a high enough rate for this trick to work, taking into account the fees for transferring.